-- All entries in all lots must be pictures taken by the Grange Youth exhibitor during the current Grange Youth year. - Entries must be firmly mounted on matte board, not poster board.
+- 1. All entries in all lots must be pictures taken by the 4-H exhibitor during the current 4-H year. - Entries must be firmly mounted on matte board, not poster board.
 Minimum mat margin is 1" on all sides and maximum mat margin is 21⁄2" on all sides.
 Use dry mount tissue, photo glue, photo stickers or other suitable substance to attach.
-Framed entries and non-mounted entries will not be accepted. - All entries must be printed on photographic paper.
+Framed entries and nonmounted entries will not be accepted. - All entries must be printed on photographic paper.
 Entries printed on paper, cardstock, etc., will not be accepted. - Entries must be either enlargements of black/white or color negatives or colored slides or digital captures that have not been manipulated in any way: 5"x7", 5"x14", 8"x10" or 8"x12".
-(Photos must be one of these sizes). - Color enhancements and changes may not be made to the original photo unless it is entered in the digitally enhanced lot. - 6.
-Attach a completed exhibitor label for each picture.
-Labels

-- may be obtained from the NCW Fair Office or your local leaders ahead of time. - A Grand and Reserve Champion will be awarded in each group (Junior, Intermediate and Senior) if appropriate.
+(Photos must be one of these sizes). - Color enhancements and changes may not be made to the original photo unless it is entered in the digitally enhanced lot. - Attach a completed exhibitor label for each picture.
+Labels may be obtained from the Chelan-Douglas 4-H office. - A Grand and Reserve Champion will be awarded in each group (Junior, Intermediate and Senior) if appropriate.